 We don’t need more Bibles in America.
 What we need is more Bible engagement.
 The question is, what exactly is that?

 On a practical level it means there are different ways to take in the Bible’s message—reading, listening, discussing, watching, acting, etc. And on a philosophical level it means there are different outcomes that can result from connecting with the Bible, including a) Knowledge: we can learn more about the Bible; b)Truth: we can understand and base our lives on biblical principles; c) Relationship: we can experience the presence of the living God as we read and attempt to obey his Word.

 My observation is that most Bible-related resources available today focus on helping us gain more knowledge and truth, both of which are important.
-But the outcome that makes the Bible come alive, and the one that people are most hungry for, is a real encounter with God.
-So while all our Bible engagement efforts must be well-designed and must aim for habit formation, the most important thing is that they must also help people develop a relationship with God.
-That’s what Scripture Union is all about (“Helping people meet God every day in the context of Scripture.
+But the outcome that makes the Bible come alive, and the one most people are most hungry for, is a real encounter with God.
+So while all our Bible engagement efforts must be well-designed and must aim for habit formation, the most important thing is that they must also help people meet God every day in the context of Scripture.